 It is helpful to review multiple results collected over several years given in Table 3.1.
 The mean discrepancy is not too worrisome: a few percent change in the given constants would erase that difference.
 Of greater concern is large mismatch between the calculated statistical error and the standard deviation upon repeated measurement with identical equipment (but different data collectors).
-I'm sure part of this variation is due to 'personal placement decision' detected by bubbleCAL, but additionally varying ability to notice short L{\perp} will create varying results.
+I'm sure part of this variation is due to 'personal placement decisions' detected by bubbleCAL, but additionally varying ability to notice short L{\perp} will create varying results.
 (Most student cumulative fraction plots show a deficit of short L{\perp} .)
-In any case we see here an example of calculated statistical errors reduced way below other uncontrolled uncertainties.
+In any case we see here an example of calculated statistical errors reported way below other uncontrolled uncertainties.
+The student results look much like the embarrassing results presented in Figure 1 on page 10.

-Given this table of experiment repeats, would it be fair to report the standard deviation of the mean as the uncertainty in, say $m{\pi}c^2$?
-Numerically you can see that the result would be disastrous (as the SDOM is about $\frac{1}{10}$ the discrepancy).
+OK, each student's errors are too small (yours will almost certainly also be too small).
+However, given this table of experiment repeats, would it be fair to report the standard deviation of the mean as the uncertainty in, say $m{\pi}c^2$?
+Numerically you can see that would be disastrous (as the SDOM is about $\frac{1}{10}$ the discrepancy).
 Since we are attributing the deviation to different observers (since the equipment and photos are the same) and we have no right to suggest that the average observer is the perfect observer (indeed one might say the perfect observer is exceptional), the answer must be "No".
+In this experiment I guess that in addition to the consistent but 'wrong' 'personal placement decisions' that caused each student's estimated error to be much smaller than error estimated by repeats, there is also systematic error in those 'given constants' that has pushed our results a bit too high.
+We know that there is systematic error because we know the 'actual' values, but the original workers had no access to future data.

 In short you can only use the SDOM as the error if you are convinced the deviation is caused by a balanced (exactly as much high as low) process.
 (And that implies you have a good idea of what is causing the deviations.)

-In our experiment, the actual experimental error is available to us (since m{μ} and m{π} have since been measured to high accuracy), but how could the original investigators estimate these errors?
-A short answer to this question is calibration: "placing" known pathlengths and radii into the bubble chamber, and comparing the known values to the measured results.
+In our experiment, the actual experimental error is available to us (since m{μ} and m{π} have since been measured to high accuracy), but how can current investigators estimate these errors?
+A short answer to this question is calibration: "placing" known pathlengths and radii into the bubble chamber, and comparing those known values to the measured results.
 Indeed, experiments exactly like this lab are used to calibrate the detection systems in modern experiments.